Bokkoms: In popular culture

 It has also been used as the name for a specific family of plants with sharp seedpods found in South Africa.
 These plants have been given the name of bokkoms in Afrikaans because the seedpods look like bokkoms, and their unpleasant smell reminds of the strong fish smell of bokkoms.

 Comparison to similar foodstuffs

 Bokkoms are similar to dried herring, as well as bloaters, kippers and buckling.
 Bloaters (whole fish), kippers (split) and buckling (head and guts removed) are all lightly salted and smoked for a short period of time.
-Although the method for making bokkoms probably originated from the European method of making dried herring, bokkoms use a different species of fish (the mullet) and do not regularly make use of smoking in preparation of the delicacy.
+Although the method for making bokkoms probably originated from the European method of making dried herring, bokkoms use a different species of fish (the mullet) and smoking is not regularly used in their preparation.